WHY VISIT WARSAW

 typical dishes of Warsaw are:

-- Bigos: dish of cabbage, sauerkraut (kapusta kiszona), various cuts of meat and sausages, often whole or puréed tomatoes, honey and mushrooms, and is served with rye bread or mashed potatoes.
+- Bigos: a dish of cabbage, sauerkraut (kapusta kiszona), various cuts of meat and sausages, often whole or puréed tomatoes, honey and mushrooms, and is served with rye bread or mashed potatoes.

 - Kasza Gryczana: buckwheat groats.